Skip to main content

 Are there any special fees I should expect to pay?

 Yes.
 While VA loans usually involve fewer costs, there are still some fees you need to pay.
-One fee unique to VA home loans is a VA Funding Fee.
+One fee unique to VA home loans is a VA funding fee.
 This fee is paid directly to the Department of Veterans Affairs.
-The funding fee is currently set at a maximum of 3.6%.
+The fee can be paid in cash at closing or can be financed with the mortgage.

-If you have not used or restored your VA entitlement:
+If you have not used or have fully restored your VA entitlement:

 • No down payment